 CURRENT RESEARCH PROJECTS

-- Culture in Power Transitions: Sino-American Conflict in the 21st Century (with Robert Jervis, Milos Popovic, Juraj Medzihorsky, Gregory Mitrovic, and Victoria Hui) 2014-2017.
+- Culture in Power Transitions: Sino-American Conflict in the 21st Century (with Robert Jervis, Milos Popovic, Juraj Medzihorsky, Gregory Mitrovic, and Victoria Hui) 2014-2017 (extended to 2021).
 This us a project funded by the MINERVA Initiative, Office of Naval Research, Department of Defense, United States Government.
 This project examines how the rising power of China of today and the United States over a century ago used “culture” to advance their security interests and establish a position of global leadership.
 The project employs qualitative case studies and quantitative analysis of archival, conflict and communications databases to test for the impact of cultural diplomacy by both an earlier era of American leadership and Chinese leadership today.
-For the Chinese portion of the project, I oversee a series a computer-aided text analyses (CATA) of data that measure reactions to Chinese cultural products in countries throughout the developed world.
-From official government pronouncements, news reports, declassified diplomatic papers, news articles, blogs, and social media sites, we are compiling a number of datasets that will enable us to analyze the global impact of Chinese cultural diplomacy associated with the rising power's ascent.

-- Comparative Populism (2017-2019).
-This is a two-year team project funded by the Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia will be holistically coded from 1989 to present using a large team of coders.
-The texts will be coded for the relative presence of nationalism, populism, and social conservativism.
-The same coding will be undertaken for party manifestos of the biggest two or three parties, as well any smaller parties that are widely-recognized as either populist or right-wing.
-The project aims to map the variations of tribalist of sectarian framing in national political arenas across Europe to understand the variable forms populism takes.
+- Comparative Populism (2017-2019) (extended to 2021).
+This is a two-year team project funded by the Intellectual Themes Initiative (ITI) at Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia are holistically coded from 1989 to present using a large team of coders.
+The texts are coded for the relative presence of nationalism and populism.
+The same coding is undertaken on party manifestos of the biggest two or three parties, as well any smaller parties that are widely-recognized as either populist or right-wing.
+The project aims to map the variations of identitarian framing in political arenas across Europe to understand the variable forms populism and nationalism take.
 The team also conducts holistic coding on the executive speeches and party platforms for selected countries from interwar Europe (Romania, Croatia and Bulgaria) where populism was an important political force.